mxrnx/woah/README.md

 end
 ```

 There's two new blocks here: `before` and `after`.
-They do things before and after the relevant route gets executed (duh!).
+They do things before and after the relevant route gets executed.
 This example will increment a counter everytime a page is hit, regardless of what page it is.

 Of course, getting pages isn't everything you can do on the Internet.
 There's other HTTP verbs as well, like POST.
 Behold: